yr12345678/nft-minter/README.md

 * Mleekko's .Random for pseudo-randomness: https://github.com/dot-random/dot-random
 * A modified version of an SVG generator (https://github.com/bodoni/svg/) from which any references to floats are stripped (as they're not allowed), which can be found at https://github.com/yr12345678/svg

-This NFT project utilises the fact that the Radix Dashboard and Wallet support SVG data URIs in the `key_image_url` field to display the NFTs.
-This means that we don't have to store images externally and can generate the NFTs on-ledger completely.
+This NFT project utilises the fact that can natively render the SVG data URIs in the `key_image_url` field to display the NFTs.
+The official wallets support rendering the SVGs through the image server they use, because of lacking SVG renderer libraries for (mostly) Swift.
+This means that we don't have to store images externally and can generate and store the NFTs on-ledger completely.

 # Setup
 The project has a simple NFT generation system that allows you to define layers and exclusions.
 It then picks layers taking into account these exclusions, but also any weights you've assigned to the layers.